-The second pattern Regimental collar badges were also manufactured as die-struck badges in gilding metal as shown in Figures 265-266.
+The second pattern Regimental collar badges were also manufactured as die-struck badges in gilding metal as shown in Figures 271-272.
 This pair have north-south copper loops.
-These die-struck collar badges were worn by Other Ranks attached to the Regimental Headquarters from 1901-10.
+A manufacturers variant is noted with a lack of voiding between the plumes and the 'KC' monogram.
+The second pattern die-struck collar badges were worn by Other Ranks attached to the Regimental Headquarters from 1901-10.

 The second pattern Regimental collar badges were also worn by Officers of the Regimental Staff and those attached to the King’s Colonials Squadrons with a Squadron headdress badge on the Undress cap.
-In the group photograph of the King’s Colonials yeomanry (Figure 209), the Major is wearing a ’B’ Squadron (British American) headdress badge with second pattern Regimental collar badges in the close-up image in Figure 267.
+In the group photograph of the King’s Colonials yeomanry (Figure 215), the Major is wearing a ’B’ Squadron (British American) headdress badge with second pattern Regimental collar badges as shown in the close-up image in Figure 273.